servoz/populse_mia/docs/html/_sources/installation/user_installation.rst.txt

 * Click on "Install" to install Populse_MIA with the selected parameters.

 * The installation status is displayed.
-The last step (Python packages installation) may take a few minutes if no package used in Populse_MIA are not already installed in your Python environment).
+The last step (Python packages installation) may take a few minutes.

 .. image:: ../images/mia_install_3.png
    :align: center